ddawx123/blank_react_webapp/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Due to Windows 7 can't compatible with NodeJS 13.14+, and create-react-app command line tool must be run in NodeJS 14.x+.
+This repository is a solution for this issue.

 ## Available Scripts

+After clone this repository, you should run:

+### `npm install`

+## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: (After dependency installation)

 ### `npm start`